Condoms and Comedy to the Rescue in Thailand

 Bush's Emergency Plan for AIDS Relief, as many as 20% of drug users are infected

-window of opportunity, particularly in Asia.
-If we don't take it now, it will
+real window of opportunity, particularly in Asia.
+If we don't take it now,

-shut forever," UNAIDS deputy director Kathleen Cravero said last week when her
+it will shut forever," UNAIDS deputy director Kathleen Cravero said last week

 More challenges ahead